HVML/PurC-Midnight-Commander/README.md

 It keeps almost all functions of GNU MC with the following enhancements:

-1. We use cmake as the building system instead of autoconf/automake.
+1. We use `cmake` as the building system instead of autoconf/automake.
 1. We cleaned up the code and removed some features, such as support for various charsets (codepages).
-PurcMC supports only UTF-8.
+PurcMC assumes that the encoding is always UTF-8 by default.
+1. It can load a HTML file on file systems and show the DOM tree.
+The user can travel the DOM tree and check the attributes and text content of elements.
-1. It runs as a HVML renderer, accepts the connections from PurC-based HVML interpreter instances via Unix Domain Socket or Web Socket, and shows the uDOMs as trees in dialogs.
+1. It runs as a HVML renderer, accepts the connections from PurC-based HVML interpreter instances via Unix Domain Socket or Web Socket, and shows the uDOMs as trees in a screen.
+Driven by the remove HVML programs, it can update the uDOMs dynamically.

+The following features are still under development:

-1. The user can edit a uDOM tree, e.g., changing attributes and contents of an element.
+1. The user can edit a uDOM tree, e.g., changing the attributes and contents of an element, or creating a new element.

 ## Source Tree of PurcMC